villert/Deep-Dig/README.md

 You found a mine.
 You started digging.
 Something below noticed.

-Hire workers, research technology, manage your operation across three tiers of increasingly questionable contractors â€” human, artificial, and otherwise.
+Hire workers, research technology, manage your operation across three tiers of increasingly questionable contractors human, artificial, and otherwise.
 HOW TO PLAY

 - Click the mine button to earn ore manually.